artificyan/ml-intro-course/README.md

 - Research (this is an applied course 🔨)
 - R programming language  (Python only 🐍)
 - Data acquisition (assume the data is in tabular form 📋)
+- Visualization (just the basics plots with matplotlib and Seaborn 📊)
 - Optimization (assume that we have decent solver 📉)
 - Productizing models (let the Data Engineers do that 👷)
 - Distributing models (let AMZN and GOOGL do that for you 📈)